-The following provide the degree requirements for graduating with a major in Computer Science or Computer Engineering, a minor in Computer Science, or graduating with a Focus – advanced skills in a specific area.
+The following provide the degree requirements for graduating with a major in Computer Science, Computer Engineering, or Software Engineering, a minor in Computer Science, or graduating with a Focus – advanced skills in a specific area.
 UNL does not currently offer a Minor in Computer Engineering or any Engineering discipline.
 If you matriculated under a different bulletin year, be sure to consult the appropriate bulletin, or schedule a meeting with an Undergraduate adviser.

 From flying robots to strategic gaming

 In the Department of Computer Science & Engineering, we produce graduates who get well-paying jobs.
 Simple.

 Successful students are enthusiastic problem-solvers and high achievers in mathematical, analytical and quantitative skills.
 They excel in their ability to grasp the intricacies of both the natural sciences and social sciences.
 They have highly developed communication and organizational skills.
 And they embrace their curiosity.